 "Patient first" is synonymous with Radiology Associates of Regina (RAR).
 We believe in serving the communities we live in and we strive to deliver top quality diagnostic services as efficiently as possible, while meeting every patient need: general radiology at all three locations, ultrasound at Parliament Avenue and Rochdale, mammography at Parliament Avenue.
 In addition, the RAR radiologists provide the full range of hospital-based imaging services in Regina and they assist to provide these throughout south Saskatchewan in hospitals, clinics and other health facilities.

 RAR has always been the major radiological group in Regina and southern Saskatchewan.
 Formed over 50 years ago, our group provides uninterrupted, high quality imaging services to Regina and surrounding areas.
-Currently, there are 24 radiologists in the group; most have specialized training and experience in a particular area of Medical Imaging.
+Most radiologists in the group have specialised training and experience in a particular area of Medical Imaging.

 Since its inception, RAR has grown to incorporate new technologies while at the same time adapting to increases in demand caused by changes in our population and improved imaging capabilities.
 We are here to do the best for our patients in any circumstance.